albertocubeddu/extensionOS/README.md

 -  **Prompt Factory**: Add the ability to build workflows.
 -  **Prompt Factory**: Add the option to select which LLM to use for each prompt.
+-  Remove all the silly comments, maybe one day....

 # Presentation Video